marcphilipp/presentations/junit5-intro/slides.md

 ## Design Goals

 - *Flexibility:* Adding new features should be easy.
 It should be clear whether a change might potentially break a client.
-- *Backward Compatibility:* Test written with JUnit 3 and 4 should still run
+- *Backward Compatibility:* Tests written with JUnit 3 and 4 should still run
 - *Forward Compatibility:* Old IDEs and build tools should be able to execute new tests

 ----